Eileenpk/Bookmark-Landing-Page/README.md

 ## Overview
 This project is built with Vanilla JS (ES6), CSS, and HTML5.
+The HTML has:
+- details and summery tags for dropdown menu

+The CSS has:
+- Normalize library
+- BEM convention
+- Prefers light or dark mode
+- variables
+- All typography in one section (after reset but before general styles)
+- Mobile first development

-The JavaScript will consist of:
+The JavaScript has:
 - onclick to hide / show nav for mobile
 - add class function - will be reused.
-- remove call function - will be reused.
+- remove class function - will be reused.
-- array of objects:
+- array of objects sourced from data.js:
     - Simple Bookmarking
     - Speedy Searching
     - Easy Sharing info